fatih/vim-go/README.md

 ## Snippets

 Snippets are useful and very powerful.
 Vim-go has a sensible integration with UltiSnips and YCM.
-It just works, write the trigger keyword and expand with `<tab>` key.
-Just install UltiSnips to use it :
+Just type the trigger keyword and expand with `<tab>` key.
+To make use of it, install UltiSnips:

 ```bash
 $ cd ~/.vim/bundle